-Holland & Knight Attorneys Recognized as "Most Effective Lawyers in South Florida" for Appellate and Corporate Securities Work
+Holland & Knight Attorneys Recognized as "Most Effective Lawyers in South Florida"

 Most Effective Lawyer Winners

 Holland & Knight partners Tracy Nichols, Louise McAlpin and Stephen Warren were named the winners of the Corporate Securities category.
 They were recognized for their successful defense of client MAKO Surgical Corp. against a class action securities suit brought by shareholders who alleged that MAKO misled them about future sales projections.